So, exactly what is the Vatican?

 Here's what you need to know about visiting the Vatican:

-Take a look at Vatican City on a world map:
+Take a look at Vatican City on a world map.
+(It opens in a new Google maps window.
+You can zoom out.)

 Is Vatican City a country?

-Vatican City was created on February 11, 1929 as part of the Lateran Accords between the Church and the Fascist regime of Benito Mussolini.
+Vatican City was created on February 11, 1929 as part of the Lateran Accords between the Roman Catholic Church and the Fascist regime of Benito Mussolini.

 What is the Vatican population?